sealuzh/cloud-workbench/chef-repo/site-cookbooks/cbench-databox/README.md

 # cbench-databox-cookbook

-Application/wrapper cookbook for the databox cookbook from https://github.com/area17/databox-cookbook to fix an error.
+Wrapper cookbook for the databox cookbook from https://github.com/area17/databox-cookbook to fix an error.
 Pending pull request https://github.com/teohm/databox-cookbook/pull/6 will probably never be merged.

 ## Supported Platforms